 Copyright infringement even when taking over the smallest fragments of sound

-The plaintiffs are members of the music group "Kraftwerk".
-In 1977, the group released a sound carrier containing, among other things, the song "Metall auf Metall" ("Metal on Metal").
-The 2nd and 3rd defendants are the composers of the song "Nur mir" (Only me), which the 1st defendant recorded with the singer Sabrina Setlur on recordings published in 1997.
-In doing so, the defendants electronically copied ("sampled") an approximately two-second rhythm sequence from the title "Metall auf Metall" and added it to the title "Nur mir" in continuous repetition.
-The plaintiffs believe that the defendants have thereby infringed their rights as producers of sound recordings.
-They have filed a claim against the defendants for injunctive relief, a declaration of their liability for damages, provision of information and surrender of the sound recordings for the purpose of destruction.
+The plaintiffs are members of the music group “Kraftwerk.”
+In 1977, they released a phonogram that included the track “Metall auf Metall.”
+Defendants 2 and 3 are the composers of the track “Nur mir,” which Defendant 1 recorded with singer Sabrina Setlur on phonograms released in 1997.
+In doing so, the defendants electronically copied (“sampled”) an approximately two-second rhythm sequence from “Metall auf Metall” and continuously looped it under the track “Nur mir.”
+The plaintiffs contend that the defendants thereby infringed their rights as phonogram producers.
+They sought an injunction against the defendants, a declaration of their liability for damages, disclosure of information, and the surrender of the phonograms for destruction.

-According to the Federal Court of Justice, the Court of Appeal was right to assume that the defendants had interfered with the plaintiffs' phonogram producer's right.
-The provision of Section 85 (1) UrhG protects the economic, organisational and technical performance of the phonogram producer necessary to establish the sound sequence on the phonogram.
-Since the phonogram producer performs this entrepreneurial service for the entire phonogram, there is no part of the phonogram to which part of this effort does not apply and which would therefore not be protected.
-An encroachment on the rights of the phonogram producer is therefore already given when the smallest fragments of sound are taken from another's phonogram.
-However, the Court of Appeal - according to the Federal Court of Justice - failed to examine whether the defendants could invoke the right of free use.
-According to Section 24 (1) UrhG, an independent work created in free use of another's work may be published and exploited without the consent of the author of the work used.
-According to this provision, the use of another person's phonograms without the consent of the rightholder may also be permitted if the new work is so far removed from the sequence of sounds borrowed from the phonogram used that it is to be regarded as independent.
+The appellate court, according to the Federal Court of Justice, correctly assumed in its outcome that the defendants infringed the plaintiffs' phonogram producer rights.
+Section 85 (1) of the Copyright Act protects the economic, organizational, and technical performance of the phonogram producer required for fixing the sound sequence on the phonogram.
+Since the phonogram producer provides this entrepreneurial performance for the entire phonogram, there is no part of the phonogram that would not entail a portion of this effort and thus not be protected.
+Therefore, an infringement of the phonogram producer's rights occurs even when the smallest sound fragments are extracted from another's phonogram.
+However, the appellate court, the Federal Court of Justice continued, failed to examine whether the defendants could invoke the right of free use.
+According to Section 24 (1) of the Copyright Act, an independent work created through the free use of another's work may be published and exploited without the consent of the author of the used work.
+Accordingly, the use of another's phonogram may also be permissible without the consent of the rights holder if the new work maintains such a significant distance from the sound sequence borrowed from the used phonogram that it is to be considered independent.
 However, free use is excluded from the outset in two cases:

-(1) If the person who wishes to use the sounds or tones recorded on another's phonogram for his own purposes is competent and authorised to record them himself, there is no justification for taking over the entrepreneurial performance of the phonogram producer.
+1. If the person wishing to use the sounds or tones recorded on another's phonogram for their own purposes is capable and authorized to record them themselves, there is no justification for adopting the entrepreneurial performance of the phonogram producer.

-(2) Furthermore, free use shall not be considered if the sound sequence recognisably taken from the sound recording used and on which the new work is based is a melody (Section 24 (2) UrhG).
+2. Furthermore, free use is not applicable if the sound sequence recognizably taken from the used phonogram and forming the basis of the new work constitutes a melody (Section 24 (2) of the Copyright Act).

-The Court of Appeal will now have to examine whether the defendants can invoke the right of free use with regard to the interference with the plaintiffs' phonogram producer's right.
+The appellate court will now have to examine whether the defendants can invoke the right of free use regarding the infringement of the plaintiffs' phonogram producer rights.

 We will inform you about the decision of the Higher Regional Court of Hamburg in this matter at the appropriate time.